kianwoon/ai_projects_sys_monitoring/readme.md

 1. **Image Capture**: Uses OpenCV to capture images from your camera
 2. **Color Detection**: Processes images in HSV color space to detect red (down) and green (up) indicators
 3. **Text Extraction**: Uses Tesseract OCR to extract service names from regions around color indicators
-4. **Alert System**:
+4. **Smart Notification System**:
+   - Matches detected service names with configured teams
-   - Sends email alerts via SMTP
+   - Sends email alerts via SMTP to service-specific teams
-   - Sends WhatsApp messages via pywhatkit
+   - Sends WhatsApp messages to individual numbers and group chats
+   - Falls back to default recipients if no specific configuration is found

 ## Troubleshooting